Upstream#

 that were bound earlier with sticky.

-Otherwise it behaves similarly to Caution The The Added in version 1.3.0.
+Otherwise it behaves similarly to Warning The The Added in version 1.3.0.
 Enables monitoring changes to the list of IP addresses that

 corresponds to a domain name, updating it without a configuration reload.